La Perla, San Juan, Puerto Rico

 La Perla is a historic neighborhood located in the northern historic city of Old San Juan, Puerto Rico, stretching about 650 yards (600 m) along the rocky Atlantic coast immediately east of the Santa Maria Magdalena de Pazzis Cemetery and down the slope from (north of) Calle Norzagaray.

 La Perla was established in the 18th century.
 Initially, the area was the site of a slaughterhouse because the law required the homes of slaves and homeless black and coloured servants - as well as cemeteries - to be established away from the main community center: in this case, outside the city walls.
-Sometime after, some of the farmers and workers started living around the slaughterhouse and shortly established their houses there.
+Sometime after, some of the farmers and workers started living around the slaughterhouse and shortly thereafter established their houses there.